-Let’s talk about Fiverr.
-You might have stumbled across this site recently with their bright green logo and unsatisfying double ‘r’.
-But more to the point what is Fiverr?
-And how can I make it work for me to make some money online?
+If you’re looking for work online, you might well have stumbled across the name Fiverr recently.
+With their bright green logo and unsatisfying double ‘r’, Fiverr seems to be the site of the moment.
+But what is Fiverr?
+And how can you make it work for you and start to make some money online?

-Although established in 2010, Israeli based Fiverr first jumped into the collective conscious of the internet when a certain Youtube creator called Pewdiepie showcased their platform a couple of years ago.
+Although it was established in 2010, Israeli based Fiverr first jumped into the collective conscious of the internet when a certain Youtube creator called Pewdiepie showcased their platform a couple of years ago.

-The prankster that he is he stumbled across a site where numerous people offered their skills and services online in return for the paltry sum of 5 dollars.
-Being British, this means around £3.50, or next to nothing, so it seemed like the ideal platform to have some fun and do some weird stuff.
+For British readers this equates around £3.50, or next to nothing, so it seemed like the ideal platform to have some fun and do some weird stuff.

 But what is Fiverr?
 And How can I use it?